Best linear unbiased estimation of the nuclear masses: Introduction

-In this paper, we will first develop some aspects on the theory and the basics concepts of DA.
-In fact DA covers a large number of techniques.
+In this paper, we will first develop some aspects on the theory and the basics concepts of data assimilation.
+In fact data assimilation covers a large number of techniques.
 Here we will focus on the Best Linear Unbiased Estimation (BLUE) technique, that fits very well to the present problem.
 We will use this BLUE technique to estimate the nuclear masses of the known nuclei found in the classical mass tables.
 This will lead to a new set of nuclear masses with improved accuracy.
-The evaluation we obtain by this procedure could always be claimed to be dominated by some assumption.
-Thus, in the last part of this paper, we will focus on the post validation of DA method.
-That permits to show that the optimal estimation obtained by DA is not dominated by intrinsic assumptions.